Classic Simple Strawberry Jam

 How Long Do You Boil the Strawberry Jam?

 You need to let the jam come to a full rolling boil.
 This is a boil that you cannot stir away and it keeps boiling.
-Once it happens, you add your sugar.
-When it comes to a rolling boil, set a timer for 1 minute and let the strawberry jam boil, and stir to keep from burning.
+Once it reaches that point, add your sugar.
+When it returns to a rolling boil, set a timer for 1 minute and stir as it cooks to keep it from burning.

-This is important to make your strawberry jam set.
+This step is important for helping the jam set.

 transfer jam to jars